agricolab/ARtACS/readme.md

 % perform filtering
 % function pads signal with zeros to improve filter performance
 % signal should be a vector
-% kernel should be constructed by filter.kernel.causal or filter.kernel.symmetric
+% kernel should be constructed by artacs.kernel.causal or artacs.kernel.symmetric
-filter.kernel.run(signal,kernel)
+artacs.kernel.run(signal,kernel)

 ```